kiali/openshift-servicemesh-plugin/plugin/cypress/README.md

 # Cypress Visual Testing with BDD framework

-These are visual tests for kiali that are meant to be run against a live environment.
+These are visual tests for OSSMC plugin that are meant to be run against a live OCP instance or OpenShift Local (CRC).

 ## Prerequisites

-Installed all dev dependencies from frontend folder.
-Ensure the `baseUrl` field in the `cypress.config.ts` file is pointing to the server you are trying to test, alternatively you can set `CYPRESS_BASE_URL` environment variable or pass via cmd line `yarn cypress --config baseUrl=http://kiali-server:20001` to overwrite default `baseUrl`.
+Installed all dev dependencies from plugin folder.
+Ensure the `baseUrl` field in the `cypress.config.ts` file is pointing to the console you are trying to test, alternatively you can set `CYPRESS_BASE_URL` environment variable or pass via cmd line `yarn cypress --config baseUrl=http://localhost:9000` to overwrite default `baseUrl`.

 Before you start using Cypress suite, you might need export some environment variables: